One of the biggest challenges facing any traveler is how to pack dress shirts while keeping them wearable for your destination.

-- Fold in each side about 3 inches towards the middle of the shirt; if you’re doing it right, you’ll have a little “V” pattern at the top of the back of your shirt
+- Fold in each side about 3 inches towards the middle of the shirt; if you’re doing it right, you’ll have a “V” pattern at the top of the back of your shirt.

 Wrinkle-Proof Dress Shirt Packing

-This method is more or less how department stores fold dress shirts for display—and I should know.
-My first job was retail (PACSUN for life), and I’ve worked in several other chains since then.
-This method is the simplest way to tightly pack a dress shirt for travel, and while it’s not perfectly wrinkle-proof (nothing is), it’s pretty danged good.
+This method is more or less how department stores fold dress shirts for display, and I’d know.
+My first job was working in retail (PACSUN for life), and I’ve worked at several other chains since then.
+This method is the simplest way to tightly pack a dress shirt for travel.
+While it’s not perfectly wrinkle-proof (nothing is), it’s pretty dang good.

-To be completely honest, there’s no silver bullet for wrinkle-free packing—for dress shirts, travel shirts, or t-shirts When you cram clothes into a small area, they get wrinkled.
+There’s no silver bullet for wrinkle-free packing, whether for dress shirts, travel shirts, or t-shirts.
+When you cram clothes into a small area, they get wrinkled.
 Even the most carefully packed bags settle over time, which means your clothes are going to crease and wrinkle.
-However, this “display” folding method keeps your dress shirts tight, which is really the best thing you can do because a well-folded dress shirt will hold it’s shape.
+However, this “display” folding method keeps your dress shirts tight, which is really the best thing you can do because a well-folded dress shirt will hold its shape.